 John is a great leader and mentor.
 He also brought in none of the ego you might expect with a Hall of Fame goalie.
 His approach to work and Muskegon has been just what we're used to.
 Be proud of the team, the town and the objective.
 Hold your head high and don't let anyone take away what's being done at the LC Walker Arena because it's truly where the future of hockey is being written.
 He's brought in first round draft picks and he's challenged some of the players to fight through some of the hardest things they could possibly imagine.
 Thousands of miles from home, language barriers, being away from friends and relatives at a young age...he's got players climbing Mt.
 Everest before they are 22 so they can live the dream he did in the NHL.

 I sat down to talk with John before he left.
 Take a listen and hear what's next for "Beezer"

 We'll miss him for sure at the rink, but the opportunity is so big.
 On a players level, we're starting to see former Lumberjacks make their NHL debuts.
 It's a progressive league focused on being a spring board to greater things for everyone involved including our very own Hockey Hall of Fame GM.
 I don't foresee John being a stranger, but it sure will be fun to watch and see what he builds for the Olympics and to see his signature continue to be put on the lives of the players and the sport for years to come.
 Our very best wishes to John and thanks for taking a few minutes to talk about your time in Muskegon.
-To visit the Muskegon Lumberjacks site, click on the image below.
+Visit https://www.muskegonlumberjacks.com/ for more information.